-The Diocesan Mission and Pastoral Committee reviews arrangement and makes recommendations for pastoral care in the diocese.
+The Diocesan Mission and Pastoral Committee reviews arrangements and makes recommendations for pastoral care in the diocese.

 The DMPC is established by the Diocesan Synod which also provides its constitution.